With cross training for runners, you really can’t get much better than cycling.

-One big advantage with these intervals is that they can be used during easier training days, without negatively affecting recovery.
+One enormous advantage with these intervals is that we can use them on easier training days, without affecting recovery.

-For these, simply include 6-10 x 10second maximum sprints, separated by 2-3mins of easy cycling – I use 3minutes to ensure I can maintain the highest power and cadence during the sprints.
+Here, we include 6-10 x 10second maximum sprints, separated by 2-3mins of easy cycling.
+We use 2-3minutes to ensure we can maintain the highest power and cadence during the sprints.

-Although these are maximal (or close to maximal), they won’t take a lot out of you and shouldn’t interfere with your running training.
+Although these are maximal (or close to maximal), they won’t take much out of you and shouldn’t interfere with your running training.

 #2 Cycling sprints with medium recoveries

 By reducing the recovery, we can also bring in an aerobic component to these sprints.
-In this case we’re just going to reduce the recovery to around 50seconds – so 10second sprints 50 second recovery.
+Here, we’re just going to reduce the recovery to around 50seconds — so 10second sprints 50 second recovery.

-So, why 50 seconds?…well, firstly it means we start each sprint every 60seconds which makes it quite a simple workout structure to follow.
-Secondly, 50seconds is just long enough recovery to maintain a good amount of power during the sprints.
-At the same time, it’s short enough to increase the aerobic component of the workout.
+Second, 50seconds is long enough recovery to maintain high power during the sprints.
+And it’s short enough to increase the aerobic component of the workout.

-How many reps should you do?
-It depends a lot on training experience and your training focus.
-My preference is normally to complete 10minutes of these – so 10 sprints – and combine this with another cycling workout.
+How many reps should you complete?… It depends on your conditioning and your training focus.
+My preference is to complete 10minutes of these — so 10 sprints — and combine this with another cycling workout.
 As an example, you could do 10mins of these + 5mins easy + 10mins of the 30/30 VO2max intervals.

 These short endurance focussed sprint intervals, help to develop speed, power, and cadence.
 They can also provide a strong aerobic training benefit.

-Similar to the session mentioned earlier in this article – 6 x 10-second sprints, 30 seconds recovery – however, I tend to use a greater number of sprints, and either complete these as one set, or, break these up into smaller sets.
+Similar to the session mentioned earlier in this article — 6 x 10-second sprints, 30 seconds recovery — however, I use a greater number of sprints, and either complete these as one set, or break these up into smaller sets.